Keilah

 Keilah (קְעִילָה) was a city in the lowlands of the Kingdom of Judah.
 It is now a ruin known as Khirbet Qeyla near the modern village of Qila, Hebron, 7 mi east of Bayt Jibrin and about 3 km west of Kharas.

 History

 Late Bronze

 The earliest historical record of Keilah is found in the Amarna letters from the 14th century BCE.
-In some of them, Qeilah and her king Shuwardatha are mentioned.
+In some of them, Qeilah and her king Šuwardata are mentioned.
 It is possible to infer from them the importance of this city among the cities of Canaan that bordered near Egypt before the conquest of Canaan by the Israelites.

 Iron Age

 According to the Hebrew Bible in the First Book of Samuel, the Philistines had made an inroad eastward as far as Keilah and had begun to appropriate the country for themselves by plundering its granaries until David prevented them.
 Later, upon inquiry, he learnt that the inhabitants of the town, his native countrymen, would prove unfaithful to him, in that they would deliver him up to King Saul, at which time he and his 600 men "departed from Keilah, and went whithersoever they could go”.
 They fled to the woods at Ziph.
 "And David was in the wilderness of Ziph, in a wood".
 Here his friend Jonathan sought him out "and strengthened his hand in God": this was the last meeting between David and Jonathan.

 Keilah is mentioned in the Book of Joshua (15:44) as one of the cities of the Shephelah "Lowland".
 Benjamin of Tudela identified Qaqun as ancient Keilah in 1160.
 Conder and Kitchener, however, identified the biblical site with Khirbet Qeyla "seven English-miles from Bayt Jibrin" and 11 km northwest of Hebron.
 The site was earlier described by Eusebius in his Onomasticon as being "[nearly] eight milestones east of Eleutheropolis [now Bayt Jibrin], on the road to Hebron."
 Victor Guérin, who visited Palestine between the years 1852–1888, also identified Keilah with the same ruin, Khirbet Kila (خربة كيلا), near the modern village by that name, a place situated a few kilometres south of Adullam (Khurbet esh Sheikh Madhkur) and west of Kharas.
 This view has been adopted by the Israel Antiquities Authority.
 Khirbet Qeyla, lies on the north side of the village of Qila.
 Guérin found here a subterranean and circular vault, apparently ancient; the vestiges of a wall surrounding the plateau, and on the side of a neighboring hill, tombs cut in the rock face.
 The town is mentioned in the Amarna letters as Qilta.